drxteam-dev/drxteam-dev/README.md

-- 👋 Hi, we are the @drxteam-dev Mai Account
+- 👋 Hi, we are the @drxteam-dev Main Account

 - We create lower use Discord.py and Discord.js Bots for Roleplay as Community Servers.